SotaYoshida/ShellModelUncertaintyQuantification/README.md

 EMAP(ExMAP): Results with the z-mass interection
 LA: mean values energy eigenvalues with 50,000 LA (Laplace Approximation) samples.
 LAsig: one standard deviaiton of the LA result
+Eim4(Exim4): Results with VS-IMSRG 500/400
+Eim5(Exim5): Results with VS-IMSRG 500/500
 infit: whether or not used in parameter fitting

 Remarks on LA families:
-"(1)" means that the Hessian matrix is calculated only the first derivative terms
+"(1)" means that the Hessian matrix is evaluated only with the first derivative terms
 "ex" is used to abbreviate "excitation energy"

-For VS-IMSRG:
+For VS-IMSRG results (Eim4&Eim5):
 The interactions are opened by Ragnar Stroberg on GihHub:https://github.com/ragnarstroberg/PRL118032502

 See the following paper for more details: